iszczesniak/cpp/unique_ptr/index.md

 While raw pointers are easy to use, their use is very error-prone, i.e., it's easy to make mistakes.

+## The problems

-When we have a pointer of type `T *` which points to a dynamically-allocated memory location, we have two problems:
+When we have a pointer of type `T *` which points to a dynamically-allocated memory location, we have these problems:

 * **the type problem**: we don't know whether a pointer points to a single piece of data or to an array of data,

-* **the ownership problem**: we don't know whether *we* or *someone else* (i.e., some other programmer who implemented some other part of code) should destroy the allocated data.
+* **the ownership problem**: we don't know whether *we* or *someone else* (i.e., some other programmer who implemented some other part of code) should destroy the allocated data,

-The example below shows how easily the two problems can arise.
-The compiler does not report problems with this broken code.

-{% highlight c++ %}
-{% include_relative problems.cc %}
-{% endhighlight %}
+* **the exception handling problem**: exception handling with raw pointers is difficult, arduous, and error-prone.

+### The type problem

 The new and delete operators come in many versions, most notably: